Floorp-Projects/Floorp-Portable/README.md

 cd Floorp-Portable
 ```
 ### 2. Install Floorp
-Create a directory named "core" and place Floorp files in it.
+Create a directory named `core` and place Floorp files in it.

 Windows
 ```